Holographic inflation and slow-roll inflation within R\'enyi entropic framework in the light of ACT DR6: Introduction

-Recently, holographic dark energy (HDE) drives an inflationary model called holographic inflation~\cite{Nojiri2019}, which also generates nearly scale-invariant primordial power spectra and receives support from observations.
-In the original holographic inflation model, the particle horizon and the future event horizon were adopted as the IR cutoff.
-For the HDE, horizon entropy provides the foundation, with different choices of horizon entropy giving rise to distinct HDE models~\cite{Wang2017}.
-Later studies moved beyond the particle or future event horizon by adopting the GO length scale as the IR cutoff.
+Recently, holographic dark energy (HDE) drives an inflationary model called holographic inflation~\cite{Nojiri2019}, which also generates nearly scale-invariant primordial power spectra and receives support from observations. {In slow-roll inflation, the near exponential expansion is driven by a canonical scalar field that rolls slowly down a nearly flat potential.
+In contrast, holographic inflation does not introduce any scalar field or an explicit potential.
+Instead, the accelerated expansion is driven by HDE, whose specific energy density evolution replaces the role of the scalar potential.
+The resulting slow-roll parameters are controlled by the IR cutoff scale rather than by the shape of a potential.} In the original holographic inflation model, the particle horizon and the future event horizon were adopted as the IR cutoff.
+Later studies moved beyond the particle or future event horizon by adopting the {Granda and Oliveros (GO) length scale}~\cite{Granda2008, Granda2009} as the IR cutoff.
 Within this IR cutoff, holographic inflation proves viable for both HDE~\cite{Oliveros2019} and Tsallis HDE~\cite{Mohammadi2021}.
 In contrast, in the framework of anti-de Sitter black hole entropy with the Hubble horizon as the IR cutoff, a specific HDE model is constructed, but holographic inflation within this model cannot be supported by observations~\cite{Huang2025}.
-However, when slow-roll inflation is studied in this framework, the power law potential can be supported by observations~\cite{Huang2025}, whereas in general relativity it is excluded by Planck 2018 results~\cite{Planck2020a} and disfavored by ACT DR6~\cite{Calabrese2025}.
+However, when slow-roll inflation is studied in this framework, the power-law potential can be supported by observations~\cite{Huang2025}, whereas in general relativity it is excluded by Planck 2018 results~\cite{Planck2020a} and disfavored by ACT DR6~\cite{Calabrese2025}.

-Based on the Rényi entropy, Rényi holographic dark energy (RHDE) has been proposed~\cite{Moradpour2018}.
-Compared to the original HDE model~\cite{Hsu2004}, this model has succeeded in explaining the current accelerated phase of the universe, and has received extensive attention in both theoretical~\cite{Ghaffari2019, Iqbal2019, Sharma2020, Sharma2020a, Saha2021, Shekh2021, Sardar2021, Saha2023, Manoharan2023, Das2025, Abdelrashied2025} and observational studies~\cite{Prasanthi2021}.
-When the Rényi cosmology, which was previously used to describe late time acceleration, is considered in vacuum, a de Sitter inflationary expansion is found to exist without requiring an inflaton field~\cite{Ghaffari2019}.
-So, within the RHDE framework, questions arise as to whether holographic inflation is supported by observations and whether slow-roll inflation with a power-law potential is supported by observations.
-This paper will address these issues.